cgag/loc/README.md

 ### Installation

 I've added a binary for your average non-musl linux system to the releases page.
 For anyone familiar with Rust there's `cargo install loc`.
+If you want to install Rust/Cargo, this is probably the easiest way: [https://www.rustup.rs/](https://www.rustup.rs/).

 ### Supported Languages